-When an encoder is used in a control system, there are only two issues to consider, desired resolution and the maximum rpm the encoder will need to work at.
+When an encoder is used in a control system, there are only two issues to consider: desired resolution and the maximum rpm the encoder will need to work at.
 There are also no encoder dynamics to deal with as the measurement process is fundamentally digital.
-An encoder provides data with guaranteed signal separation and symmetry at up to the rated speed, and that is all there is.
+An encoder provides data with guaranteed signal separation and symmetry at up to the rated speed.
 Many encoders are now available with resolutions up to 25 bits, and some are capable of allowing the motors to run at 10,000 rpm with close to this resolution.
-As a result, an encoder based application will generally have a wider dynamic range capability.
+As a result, an encoder-based application will generally have a wider dynamic range capability.

-Data Format – Resolvers are “absolute” measurement systems.
-They provide a unique Sin/Cos voltage at every point in a 360 degree rotation.
+Resolvers are “absolute” measurement systems.
+They provide a unique Sin/Cos voltage at every point in a 360-degree rotation.

 An encoder can be absolute or incremental, and the output will be digital.
-Absolute encoders usually have a serial databus, which the drive must be able to communicate with in order to read out the position measurement.
-This requires the designer to verify the encoder and the drive are compatible.
-Incremental encoders are ubiquitous and every drive made can interface to them.
+Absolute encoders usually have a serial data bus, with which the drive must be able to communicate in order to read out the position measurement.
+This requires the designer to verify that the encoder and the drive are compatible.
+Incremental encoders are ubiquitous and every drive made can interface with them.

-Flexibility – If at some point in the future more performance or positioning accuracy becomes necessary, it will be much easier to upgrade an encoder based system.
+If at some point in the future more performance or positioning accuracy becomes necessary, it will be much easier to upgrade an encoder-based system.
 An encoder application will require only the feedback element to be replaced, and a software change to the drive so that the new line count is accounted for.
-A resolver change will require reconsideration of the associated converter, supply voltage and frequency, filtering etc, and this may not be possible to change unless the drive has been developed with this in mind.
+A resolver change will require reconsideration of the associated converter, supply voltage and frequency, filtering, etc., and this may not be possible to change unless the drive has been developed with this in mind.